ric866/reolink_cctv/info.md

 {% else %}
 #### Changes of version {{ version_available }}

-- Fixed a bug: media browser failed to work with older HA versions.
-- Got rid of `reolink_dev` legacy camera attributes.
+- Fixed a bug in `reolink-ip` lib: initial integration setup failed in some cases.

 **IMPORTANT**: Version **0.1.X** has different camera IDs in comparison to **0.0.X**, so you probably will need to re-config all places where camera-streams are referenced.
 {% endif %}